nicholflowers/Research-Design-Empathy-and-Racism-during-Childbirth/README.md

 # 🩺 Race & Empathy in Childbirth Care

-**A mixed-methods research proposal examining whether race shapes the empathy clinicians extend to women in pain during labor.**
+**A research proposal examining whether race shapes the empathy clinicians extend to women in pain during labor.**

-> This is a research **proposal**, a complete study design rather than a completed study.
-It defines the question, how empathy gets measured, who is sampled and how, the analysis plan and the safeguards that would make the eventual findings trustworthy.
-No data has been collected; the proposal specifies exactly how it would be.

 ## 📌 Overview